hankcs/TreebankPreprocessing/README.md

 - Remove xml tags inside CTB.
 - Combine the multiline bracketed files into one file, one line for one sentence.

 I wondered why there were no open-source tools handling these tedious works.
-Then I decide to write one myself.
+Finally I decide to write one myself.
 Hopefully it will save you some time.

+### Required software

+- Python3
+- NLTK
+- stanford-parser for converting dependency parsing and pos-tagging corpus

-## Conventional Splits
+## Overview

+What kind of task can we perform on treebanks?

 ### Part-Of-Speech Tagging